Talk ~ Laugh ~ Share ~ Feast ~ Learn ~ Grow

 Peter Van Doodewaard serves as pastor of Covenant Community Orthodox Presbyterian Church in Taylors, South Carolina.
 He is married to Lauralee, and the Lord has blessed them with eight children.

 Wisdom (Sapientia) in St. Augustine

 From childhood to conversion to Bishop of Hippo, Wisdom (sapientia) features prominently in Augustine’s work, and tracing it’s development in his writings offers deep insight into his thought and life.
 This lecture series considers what wisdom is and how it affects the life and thought of St. Augustine.

-Benjamin serves as Associate Dean for Institutional Effectiveness and Assistant Professor of Theology and History of Ideas at Southeastern Baptist Theological Seminary and the College at Southeastern.
+Dr. Benjamin Quinn serves as Associate Dean for Institutional Effectiveness and Assistant Professor of Theology and History of Ideas at Southeastern Baptist Theological Seminary and the College at Southeastern.
 He also serves as pastor of Holly Grove Baptist Church in Spring Hope, NC.
 Benjamin earned his doctorate of philosophy in theology from the University of Bristol, U.K., and lives with his wife and four children in Youngsville, NC.